-Students and faculty must cooperate to allow each person to observe the holy days of his or her faith.
-Following UF policy, a student must inform the faculty member of the religious observances of his or her faith that will conflict with class attendance, with tests or examinations, or with other class activities prior to the class or occurrence of that test or activity.
+Students and faculty must cooperate to allow each person to observe the holy days of their faith.
+Following UF policy, a student must inform the faculty member of the religious observances of their faith that will conflict with class attendance, with tests or examinations, or with other class activities prior to the class or occurrence of that test or activity.
 No make-ups will be given after a holiday unless arrangements were made in advance with the instructor.